strawberry-graphql/strawberry.rocks/README.md

 # Strawberry GraphQL website

-This is the repo for [https://strawberry.rocks](Strawberry GraphQL).
+This is the repo for [Strawberry GraphQL](https://strawberry.rocks).
 If you want to edit the documentation head to the
 [main repository](https://github.com/strawberry-graphql/strawberry).